bobuk/minigram-py/README.md

 -   Lightweight and minimalistic 🍃
 -   Works in both synchronous and asynchronous modes ⚡️
--   Seamless integration with popular web libraries like Starlette and aiohttp 🌐
+-   Seamless integration with popular web libraries like Starlette/FastAPI and aiohttp 🌐
 -   Easy to use and understand API 😊
 -   Perfect for deploying bots in restricted environments like AWS Lambdas 🔒